checkly/docs.checklyhq.com/site/content/docs/monitoring/false-positives.md

 ### Optimize Your Regional Monitoring

 Running checks from a specific region is important when you need to monitor your app’s performance in that area.
 To identify localized failures, implementing retries can help confirm whether the issue is temporary or persistent.
 However, if you want to understand whether an issue is more widespread, running checks from multiple regions can help you determine if it’s a broader problem with your app.
-With 22 available regions, Checkly lets you run checks from multiple locations simultaneously.

 Depending on your use case, we recommend running checks from at least two different regions to more accurately differentiate between a regional network issue and a genuine application problem.